brlin-tw/ninesols-guide-yanlao/README.md

 ## Disclaimer

 DO NOT use this guide to spoil or backseat the streamer playing this game.
-The only circumstances that the content may be used in such circumstances is:
+The only circumstances that the content may be used in such circumstances are:

-* The streamer is stuck in this fight AND the streamer specifically ask for hints for beating this battle.
+* The streamer is stuck in this fight AND the streamer specifically asks for hints for beating this battle.
-* You asked whether spoiler/hint is allowed in advance AND the streamer proactively accepts the offer.
+* You have asked whether spoilers/hints are allowed in advance AND the streamer proactively accepts the offer.

-Ruining other's blind play-through without permission is NOT OKAY and is a serious offense to the streamer or other content creator of this game.
+Ruining other's blind play-through without permission is NOT OKAY and is a serious offense to streamers, other content creators of this game, and to the author of this guide.

 ## Hints